bbc/psammead/README.md

 ### :hammer: Setup Local Environment

 ```
-cd psammead && yarn run install:packages
+cd psammead && yarn install:packages
 ```

 N.B.
-When merging branches, the `yarn run install:packages` command should be favoured over `yarn install`.
+When merging branches, the `yarn install:packages` command should be favoured over `yarn install`.
 [More details available here](https://github.com/bbc/psammead/pull/264).

 ### :runner: Run tests

 Install dependencies locked to `yarn.lock`:

 ```
-yarn run ci:packages
+yarn ci:packages
 ```

 (NB: You can't reliably run the jest tests when the packages are linked locally, as they may have been linked across breaking changes.
-Running `yarn run ci:packages` resets all links.
-To update snapshots within unit tests, run `yarn run test:unit -- -u`.)
+Running `yarn ci:packages` resets all links.
+To update snapshots within unit tests, run `yarn test:unit -- -u`.)

 Run the component tests: